 As Cornell Law School explains, they generally provide a long life but also depreciate in value over a period of time.
 They help the company to generate revenue, so these long-term assets are accounted for as capital accounts rather than revenue accounts.

 It is also worth noting that capital assets belong to permanent accounts and not temporary accounts.
 That is because permanent accounts have balances that carry over from one accounting cycle to the next, while temporary accounts end at the end of each accounting period, which could be the fiscal year or end of the year.

 When you sell one of these capital assets, you close the particular asset account from the ledger using a multipart journal entry.
-In the process, you create a separate account – the "Gain/Loss on Sale of Asset" account – that gets reported on the Income Statement under the non-operating income section.
-At the end of the accounting period, however, the "Gain/Loss" account also closes in preparation for the Post-Closing Trial Balance.
+In the process, you create a separate account, the Gain/Loss on Sale of Asset account, that gets reported on the financial statements, such as the Income Statement, under the nonoperating income section.

 Determine Accumulated Depreciation